ericmjl/essays-on-data-science/docs/software-skills/testing.md

 Doing so lets us immediately sanity-check our intuition about the newly-written fuction.

+The second time scale is "longer-term".
+As soon as we discover bugs, new tests should be added to the test suite.
+Those new tests should either cover that exact bug, or cover the class of bugs together.

 ## How to get setup

 In a Python project, first ensure that you have `pytest` installed.